IamSpider/sureshrabari/README.md

 # *sureshrabari*
 ### Description
-Made this website for my uncle also for practicing, hosted on python Anywhere for 3 months.
+Made this website for freelancing hosted on python Anywhere for 3 months.

 ## Table of Contents
 [Technology stack](#technology-stack)

 [Project snips](#project-snips)

 #### Technology Stack